Beacon-Heart/Heart_Beacon/README.md

 USPTO 13/573,002: The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (checklist of useful tools, procedures, products...).

+FUNDAMENTAL TRUTH: All things internet, net of money blockchains are formed by unicast, multicast, anycast.
+Programmable money’s improvements are in cryptography.

 Use Case: Gross Domestic Product GDP Index Economy / Eco Economic Epoch Heartbeats for the programmable economy

 What is your solution framework based on EXISTING systems, code, best practice?
 Adaptive Procedural Template (checklist): Use case: GDP Index based Economy: Eco Economic Epochs Time-Space Meter Eco incentives, consensus, interoperability for the programmable economy, Earth Intelligence Network EIN / System of systems engineering framework from NATO Battlefield Digitization based on a German military idea to reuse Battlefield Digitization for OOTW Operations Other Than War circa 2003 based on digital dashboard system of systems